aw-0/axiliquint/README.md

 👋 Hiya!
 This is my personal website, built with NuxtJS.

-Will update soon with the URL.
+Will this one completed with the URL!

 ## Build Setup